shanep/CS208-full-stack/README.md

 To set up the database, run the `install_db.sh` script.
 This script will install MariaDB and start the server running.
 You only need to run this script once per Codespace.

 When the script below asks for a password, use `12345`.
+Use the default recommendations for all other settings.

 ```bash
 ./setup_scripts/install_db.sh